msv-lab/modus/DEVELOPMENT.md

 ## Making a New Release

 All building, tests and release making are handled by the GitHub Actions workflow except for `cargo publish`.
+Version numbers also need to be incremented manually.

-To publish a new release, simply create a new git tag with the next version number, e.g.:
+To publish a new release, increment the version number in `modus/Cargo.toml` and `modus-lib/Cargo.toml`.
+Note that the `modus-lib` dependency in `modus/Cargo.toml` also need to have its version incremented.
+Commit these changes, then create a new git tag with the next version number, e.g.:

     git tag 0.1.2

 and push the tag to trigger the workflow:

-    git push --tags
+    git pushs && git push --tags

 Once the workflow is complete, publish the source code to crates.io with: